Back to All States

 Is a Bill of Sale required for private gun sales in Georgia?

-Does Georgia require background checks for private sales?
+Does Georgia require a background check for private sales?

 Does Georgia have a firearm registry?

-No. Georgia law explicitly prohibits the state from maintaining a database of legally owned firearms.
-Your Bill of Sale is a private document and is not filed with any government agency.
+No. Georgia law explicitly prohibits a state database of firearm owners.
+Thanks to state preemption, these rules are uniform across all counties.
+Your Bill of Sale is a private document and is never filed with the government.